Working with a contractor: 5 helpful hints

 One of the best parts about homeownership is being able to tailor your living space to your personal taste.
 That can range from simply pounding a nail in a wall so you can hang some artwork to knocking down that same wall as part of a gut-job renovation.

 Nail pounding is probably something you can tackle on your own.
 A full-scale renovation, or even a partial one?
 Not so much.
-Take it from Ty, you’re going to need a professional contractor for a number of reasons, including ensuring that the work conforms to code and feeling confident that the job will be done right.
+You’re going to need a professional contractor for a number of reasons, including ensuring that the work conforms to code and feeling confident that the job will be done right.

 This is your home, your money and your project.
 You deserve the best possible contractor.
 So before running out and hiring the first person who comes up in a Google search, here a few things to keep in mind.